Salvelop07/LescoDEX/README.md

 ## General Information
-- The LESKO is an exchange for trading ETH/ESKO
+- The Lesco is an exchange for trading ETH/ESKO
 - Connect with your wallet, deposit ETH or ESKO token and trade them
 - User can create orders, fill and cancel them, also chart of ETH/ESKO price action is available